WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Issue in select pax section of legacy version of booking regarding price and price per not displaying in the list.
+* Translation of booking options list strings fixes in checkout page.

 = 4.4.4 =
 Release Date: 7th January, 2021